Mohamed-Amine-Slama/Mohamed-Amine-Slama/README.md

 ## Scouting Report

-I'm a full-stack developer working across JavaScript, Python, and C/C++/Java, with a growing focus on security tooling — building AI-assisted pentesting platforms alongside standard web development.
+I'm a full-stack developer working across JavaScript, Python, and C/C++/Java, with a growing focus on security tooling, building AI-assisted pentesting platforms alongside standard web development.
 7+ languages, 11k+ commits, and counting.
-The 78 OVR isn't a ceiling — it's a build in progress, and every stat above updates as the work does.
+The 78 OVR isn't a ceiling, it's a build in progress, and every stat above updates as the work does.

 - 🔭 Currently building AI-powered web application security tools
 - 🌱 Leveling up PAS and DEF, deepening backend architecture & offensive security skills